030722-VA-SRE/jazlyn-maxwell/week2-review.md

 ### Sublanguages & Queries

 * What are the 5 sublanguages of SQL?
 List some commands for each

+    - **Data Definition Language (DDL)** is used to create, edit, and delete data entities, such as databases, schemas, uasers, tables, and properties.
+    CREATE, ALTER, DROP, and TRUNCATE are all DDL commands.
+    - **Data Control Language (DCL)** is used to manage user permissions within a database.
+GRANT and REVOKE are DCL commands.
+    - **Data Manipulation Language (DML)** is used to interact with records within tables.
+INSERT, UPDATE, and DELETE are DML commands.
+    - **Data Query Language (DQL)** is used to retrieve information from tables.
+    SELECT is the main operation used to query data.
+WHERE, GROUP BY, HAVING, ORDER BY, and LIMIT are all DQL commands used to filter data.
+    - **Transaction Control Language (TCL)** is used to create and manage transactions.
+Transactions combine multiple operations into a unit of work.
+    BEGIN, SAVEPOINT, ROLLBACK, and COMMIT are TCL commands.

 * What is the difference between DELETE, DROP, and TRUNCATE commands?

+    - DELETE removes records from a TABLE, can use a WHERE clause to select which records to remove.
+    - DROP deletes an entire table and all of its records.
+    - TRUNCATE removes all the records from a table (but not the table itself).

 * What are some SQL clauses you can use with SELECT statements?

+   - WHERE, GROUP BY, HAVING, ORDER BY, and LIMIT are all DQL commands that can be used with SELECT statements.

 * What is the difference between joins and set operators?

+    - JOINS combine rows from different tables based on a logical relationship, typically a foreign key relationship.
+    - Set operators combine queries together.
+Set operations are used on queries on the same table.
+UNION, UNION ALL, INTERSECT, and EXCEPT are all set operations.

 * What are the types of joins?
 Explain the differences.

+    - (INNER) JOIN returns all records that have *matching* values in both tables.
+    - LEFT (OUTER) JOIN returns all records in the *left* table and matching records in the right table.
+    - RIGHT (OUTER) JOIN returns all records in the *right* table and mathcing records in the left table.
+    - FULL (OUTER) JOIN returns all records in *both* tables
+    - SELF JOIN joins a table to itself to combine related data on the same table.

 * Explain the difference between UNION, UNION ALL, and INTERSECT

+    - UNION combines the query sets and removes duplicate records
+    - UNION ALL combines the query sets, but does not remove duplicate records
+    - INTERSECT returns the common records from both data sets
+    - EXCEPT returns a dataset where the results from the second query are removed from the first.

 ### Transactions